by

 This type of quant/qual analysis can be improved, changed, and tailored for your needs.
 The only thing you need to remember is the pattern: foundation (quantitative) question + informative deep-dive (qualitative).
 It gives you excellent 80/20 coverage, which you can easily leverage in the future.
 It is much more insightful than just a standard Net Promoter Score, which many companies heavily use.

 As you see, there is a considerable difference between the average opinions and those calculated with NPS.
 Standard calculations wouldn’t be right to see the hidden patterns.
-Applying quantitative metrics + qualitative insights is a potential way-to-go for every business but also a performance-focused person.
+Applying quantitative metrics + qualitative insights is a potential way to go for every business but also a performance-focused person.

 If you aim for the “100” in your NPS scale, you may achieve loyal customers, satisfied employees, and an engaged audience.
 If there are any deviations from the top score, you can always deep-dive and see the reasons.